- 10+ Guests Price as advertised*

 Breakfast | Lunch | Social Hour | Dinner

 Today, it's time to say goodbye to the glory of the Alaskan wilderness.
-This morning, after a leisurely breakfast in town, grab your coffee and pay a visit to the Susitna Salmon Center.
-A local fisheries biologist will take us on a short walk along the Susitna River and explain the incredible story that is the native salmon run.
-After your walk, pack your bags and climb into the Trek Travel van for your journey back to Anchorage.
-Enjoy a cafe lunch with your fellow guests and Trek Travel guides at the world famous Moose’s Tooth before bidding farewell at 1:00 PM.
-Daydream of Alaska’s wild wonders as you drift to sleep on your flight home…What a week it’s been!
+This morning, after a frontier-style breakfast at the iconic Talkeetna Roadhouse, take your time to enjoy a light hike as one last farewell to America's northernmost gem.
+After your activity, pack your bags and climb into the Trek Travel van for your journey back to Anchorage.
+You and your fellow guests will bid farewell at 1:00 PM.
+Daydream of Alaska’s wild wonders as you drift to sleep on your flight home.